szabgab/rust.code-maven.com/books/reqwest/src/simple-blocking-http-post-request.md

 In order to be able to send a `blocking` request we need to add that feature, and in order to be able to parse the returned [JSON](/json) data we had to add the `json` feature.

-{% include file="examples/simple-blocking-http-post-reqwest/Cargo.toml" %}
+{% embed include file="src/examples/simple-blocking-http-post-reqwest/Cargo.toml" %}

 ## The code

 We can pass the parameters in the `form` method as a bunch of key-value pairs from a HashMap.

-{% include file="examples/simple-blocking-http-post-reqwest/src/main.rs" %}
+{% embed include file="src/examples/simple-blocking-http-post-reqwest/src/main.rs" %}

 ## The result